Lancashire Fusiliers: Territorial Force

 Soon after the outbreak of war, the formation of Reserve or 2nd Line units for each existing TF unit was authorised.
 These units took the 'prefix '2/' while the parent battalions took '1/'.
 Eventually, both 1st and 2nd Line battalions went overseas and 3rd Line battalions were raised to supply recruits.

-The 1/5th Battalion, 1/6th Battalion, 1/7th Battalion and 1/8th Battalion all landed at Cape Helles, as part of the 125th (Lancashire Fusiliers) Brigade, in early May 1915 and took part in the Second Battle of Krithia (6–8 May) under command of the 29th Division.
+The 1/5th Battalion, 1/6th Battalion, 1/7th Battalion and 1/8th Battalion all landed at Cape Helles, as part of the 125th (Lancashire Fusiliers) Brigade, in early May 1915.
+They took part in the Second Battle of Krithia (6–8 May) under command of the 29th Division.
 The brigade later rejoined the 42nd (East Lancashire) Division for the Third Battle of Krithia and Battle of Krithia Vineyard.

-Evacuated from Gallipoli in December 1915, these four battalions landed on Moudros and proceeded to Egypt from where they transferred to Marseille in February 1917 for service on the Western Front.
+Evacuated from Gallipoli in December 1915, these four battalions landed on Moudros and proceeded to Egypt.
+From there they were transferred to Marseille in February 1917 for service on the Western Front.

 The 2/5th Battalion landed at Boulogne as part of the 3rd Highland Brigade in the Highland Division in May 1915 for service on the Western Front.
 The 2/6th Battalion, 2/7th Battalion and 2/8th Battalion all landed at Le Havre as part of the 197th Brigade in the 66th (2nd East Lancashire) Division in February 1917 also for service on the Western Front.
 The 3/5th Battalion landed at Le Havre as part of same brigade in March 1917 also for service on the Western Front.

 After the losses incurred during the German spring offensive in March 1918, the remains of the 2/7th Bn were reduced to a cadre and used to train newly arrived US Army units for trench warfare.
-The cadre then returned to England and was reconstituted as 24th Battalion.
+The cadre returned to England and was reconstituted as 24th Battalion.
 This was a training unit based at Cromer until the end of the war.